balopez83/Surface_Pro_3_Hackintosh/README.md

 ## *** NOTICE ***
 - ## macOS Ventura and up is now mostly supported.
 Graphics Acceleration is only supported using OpenCore legacy patcher.
 It is recommended that you download OCLP first and upgrade to Ventura from Monterey.
 - ### Do not manually update kexts labeled as "custom"; instead wait for an update.
-Custom kexts have been modified to support the Surface Pro 3 and generic kexts WILL break support (e.g. TouchScreen & Keyboard support)
+Custom kexts have been modified to support the Surface Pro 3 and generic kexts WILL break support (e.g. TouchScreen, Surface Pen, & Keyboard support)
 - ### Upon first installation you must go to Settings and disable "Force Touch" in the trackpad settings for the Surface Trackpad to function properly
 - ### Due to quirks in the Surface Pro 3 firmware, dual booting with Windows is problematic.
 - ### Secure boot: In order to boot with secure boot on a key must be registered otherwise secure boot must be turned off.
 Please see instructions in Chapter 9 to register the secure boot key and boot with secure boot turned on
 - ### Touch works however you will need to tap the screen several times in a row until it registers (approx 10 times).
 Once registered it will work as expected until the next boot when you will have to do this again.
+Surface Pen works without this delay.

 ## Surface Pro 3 Specifications: